scHarvey/babysitter-kata-js-no-ui/README.md

-# Kata project to demonstrate proficiency in TDD and OOP
+# Kata project to demonstrate proficiency in TDD and OOP using Jest and Javascript (ES6)

 ## Background
 This kata simulates a babysitter working and getting paid for one night.
 The rules are pretty straight forward.